 Causes of Elbow Pain

 As a therapist specializing in treating upper extremity conditions, I often treated patients with Tennis Elbow (lateral epicondylitis) and Golfer’s Elbow (medial epicondylitis) and tendinosis.
-While these conditions often could be traced to playing tennis or golf, the symptoms were more commonly related to “weekend warrior” activities such as painting, digging in the garden or aggressive “spring cleaning”.
+While these conditions often could be traced to playing tennis, pickleball or golf, the symptoms were more commonly related to “weekend warrior” activities such as painting, digging in the garden or aggressive “spring cleaning”.
 Whatever the cause, the symptoms of pain in the upper forearm and elbow when lifting or turning the arm were the same, so I set out to design an elbow brace that was different from other elbow braces for treating Tennis elbow, Golfer’s elbow or Tendinosis